UCTB: An Urban Computing Tool Box for Building Spatiotemporal Prediction Services: Workflow Methodology

 Training statistical learning models is relatively straightforward.
-When it comes to training deep learning models, it's common practice to divide the data into batches and select small batches for gradient updates during training.
-This process needs to be integrated into the UCTB toolbox in a reusable way.
+When it comes to training DL models, it's common practice to divide the data into batches and select small batches for gradient updates during training.
+This process needs to be integrated into the specific toolbox in a reusable way.
 Additionally, early stopping mechanisms are often used as they help train converged models with fewer epochs.